samcartersmith/cds/docs/adoption-tracker-development.md

     - `generateAdoptionAndImpactReports()` contains a summary of CDS/Historical Adoption Over Time and Impact over Time

-    - `generateComponentPatternsSummary()` contains an aggregate of totalInstances, totalCallSites, and other pattern component data / versioning across all project.
+    - `generateComponentPatternsSummary()` contains an aggregate of totalInstances, totalCallSites, and other product component data / versioning across all project.

 ### Website